ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 ; player's rackle Zone, they are being

-■Marked'by that opposition player.
+Marked'by that opposition player.

 ,v,r has an opposition player within the\r Tackle\
 they are 'Marking' that opposition player

-ASI.indiiiH Player Marks aH PPosition P1[1]' that are within their Tackle Zone.
+ASI.indiiiH Player Marks aH PPosition P11' that are within their Tackle Zone.

 A player can be Marked by multiple opposition playefs at the same